groupbuddies/headquarters-ruby/README.md

 ### Pull Requests

-To get all (paginated) open pull requests for groupbuddies, use the `pull_requests` operation:
+To get all (paginated) pull requests for groupbuddies, use the `pull_requests` operation:

 ```ruby